Here’s why Facebook users block their own family

 You’ve been blocked.

 Blocking is the most severe form of social media rejection.
 Your family member could have just unfollowed or muted you to see fewer of your posts in their feed.
-You’re left wondering, why did I deserve being blocked?
+You’re left wondering, why did I deserve to be blocked?

 Time2play.com recently surveyed 2,000 people who use both Facebook and Instagram.
-Nearly 55% admitted to blocking a family member of Facebook, and 25.8% blocked a family member on Instagram.
+Nearly 55% admitted to blocking a family member on Facebook, and 25.8% blocked a family member on Instagram.

 The survey ranked the top eight reasons why a family member was blocked.